texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

   - That, however, will skip ever other entry in `lineUI`, so, make it also fill in `i * 2 + 1` with an asterisk every time it iterates through the `for` loop.
   - Try it out!

+{{ site.data.alerts.tip }}
+If these steps don't make sense, try just printing out the values of <code>i*2</code> and <code>i*2+1</code>.
+You should notice a pattern!
+{{ site.data.alerts.end }}

 {% include callout_red_cup.html task="[Exercise 6.1.2]" %}

 ## Exercise 6.1.3

 Now we're going to write another UI.
 This should all go into your current program.

-- Add a global variable.
+- Add a new variable before the loop block.
 Make it an integer.
-Call it `thresh`.
-Set it to zero ~~either~~ at initialization ~~or in `setup`~~.
+Call it `thresh`, and set it to zero.
 - In `printAsterisks` print the value of `thresh` on line 2 of the robot's LCD.
+  - You'll need to change the function parameters for `printAsterisks` so that you can access `thresh`!
-- Add some code to `loop` that responds to button presses. **TODO** *Another button case*
+- Add some code to the loop block that responds to button presses.
-  - When PB1 is pushed, add 10 to `thresh`.
+  - When button 1 is pushed, add 10 to `thresh`.
-  - When PB2 is pushed, subtract 10 from `thresh`.
+  - When button 2 is pushed, subtract 10 from `thresh`.
 - Try it out.
-The number on the second line should very quickly rise when pressing the top button and very quickly drop when pressing the lower button.
+The number on the second line should rise when pressing the top button and drop when pressing the lower button.

 {% include callout_red_cup.html task="[Exercise 6.1.3]" %}